shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 * Show panels populated with query and settings
 * Show configurations and settings
 * Emphasize a new feature
+* Limit the contents of an image to the relevant portion.
+Do not include distracting or unnecessary content and whitespace.

 What needs to be considered for taking screenshots :